 Some of the recent CRE highlights in the region include: Palm Beach posting a record quarter for Q1 2018 in multifamily sales, Miami-Dade retail posting positive growth in the same quarter as far as Sq Ft valuation, and Broward County showing healthy signs in various sectors, especially in regards to office sales with an increase of 15% year-over-year.

-Time will tell, but the overall sentiment in regards to South Florida commercial real estate is looking upward and onward.
+Only time will tell, but the overall sentiment in regards to South Florida commercial real estate is looking upward and onward.

-South Florida Commercial Real Estate Resources
+South Florida Commercial Real Estate News & Resources

 - MMG Retail News: The MMG blog features key industry news and market updates about South Florida commercial real estate, with a specific focus on retail trends.